Anne-Zwift/RainyCA/README.md

 <li>The website should be responsive and look good at every screen size with no horizontal scrollbars.
 Use Flexbox and CSS Grids where appropriate.
 Please do not use a CSS framework like Bootstrap; we want to see that you can build responsive sites without the help of a framework </li>
 <li>The site should be WCAG compliant, and accessibility should be taken into account </li>
 <li>Each page should have a unique <meta name="description">, <title>, and h1 </li>
-<li>You should not use copied code in your submission.
+<p><li>You should not use copied code in your submission.
 All code submitted must be written by yourself.
-You may use external sources to show you how to achieve specific effects, which should be included in your report </li>
+You may use external sources to show you how to achieve specific effects, which should be included in your report</li></p>

 <p>Level 1 Process</p>
 Look at your prototype and consider how the elements will move across the different devices.
 Which elements move where on different devices?